ztyyLV/web-twain-docs/indepth/features/ui.md

 * The Dynamsoft Service is not running
 * A failure to connect to the Dynamsoft Service

-If needing to disable the default dialog or come up with your own install dialog, you can make changes to Dynamsoft._show_install_dialog().
+If needing to disable the default dialog or come up with your own install dialog, you can make changes to `Dynamsoft._show_install_dialog()` in the **dynamsoft.webtwain.install.js** file.
 ## Indicators

 ### Loading bar and backdrop